International Mathematics Research Notices

 The International Mathematics Research Notices is a peer-reviewed mathematics journal.
 Originally published by Duke University Press and Hindawi Publishing Corporation, it is now published by Oxford University Press.
 The Executive Editor is Zeev Rudnick (Tel Aviv University).
 According to the Journal Citation Reports, the journal has a 2018 impact factor of 1.452, ranking it 40th out of 317 journals in the category "Mathematics".
 According to SCImago Journal & Country Rank, International Mathematics Research Notices is ranked top 48th of more than 371 internationally circulated journals in the field of mathematics.

+Indexation

+The articles of the International Mathematics Research Notices are indexed or referenced in the following bases: